Developing Strong Christian Lives

 “In the same way God, desiring even more to show to the heirs of the promise the unchangeableness of His purpose, interposed with an oath, in order that by two unchangeable things, in which it is impossible for God to lie, we may have strong encouragement, we who have fled for refuge in laying hold of the hope set before us” (Hebrews 6:17-18).

-The Lord wants us to understand the whole process by which closeness and intimacy with God is developed.
-This was Moses' clear purpose for writing this passage.
-No matter how deprived we were in our former years, the Lord wants you to know how He kindly deals with you.
+The Lord wants us to understand the entire process by which closeness and intimacy with Him develop.
+This was Moses’ clear purpose for writing this passage.
+No matter how deprived we were in our earlier years, the Lord wants you to know how kindly He deals with you.

-Let's look more closely at how God highlights this through what Moses has seen and known about God's working with His people under His covenant.
-There are three stages: The need, the solution, the understanding.
-We could also say: crisis, relief and insight.
+Let’s examine more closely how God emphasizes this through what Moses has observed and understood about God’s actions with His people under His covenant.
+There are three stages: the need, the solution, and the understanding.
+We could also describe them as: crisis, relief, and insight.

-Unless they entered such difficult circumstances, they would not gain some basic knowledge about God that they needed to know.
+Unless they faced such hardships, they would not learn some essential truths about God that they needed to know.
 What did God do?
 God has a good purpose.
 He brought relief.

-Let me share one of these foundational spiritual experiences I went through.
-I remember trying to go on a short term mission trip connected to my training in foreign missions.
-Time quickly passed.
-The deadline for determining whether one was going came close.
-The mission called up asking about financial support.
-I had hardly anything.
-I asked how many days left before the latest deadline.
+Let me share one of these fundamental spiritual experiences I went through.
+I remember trying to go on a short-term mission trip related to my training in foreign missions.
+Time quickly passed by.
+The deadline for deciding whether I was going or not was approaching.
+The mission organization called asking about financial support.
+I had almost nothing.
+I asked how many days I had left before the final deadline.
 They said three days.
-You can be sure that I really sought the Lord during this time.
-On the last day possible, He miraculously prompted someone to immediately give.
+You can be sure I was really seeking the Lord during this time.
+On the very last day, He miraculously prompted someone to give immediately.
 These lasting memories shape my life and faith.

-In Deuteronomy 8:4 Moses goes on and speaks about how their clothes and shoe wear did not wear out during the long forty years.
-This is the miracles that these Israelites saw.
-They should have no reason to doubt God and His care for them.
-All of our experiences differ.
-Your experiences are different from mine, but we all see how special God works in the lives of His people.
+In Deuteronomy 8:4, Moses talks about how their clothes and shoes did not wear out during the long forty years.
+These are the miracles that the Israelites witnessed.
+They had no reason to doubt God and His care for them.
+All our experiences are different.
+Your experiences differ from mine, but we all see how special God works in the lives of His people.

 Application

-Don't doubt God when going through such times or you will be confused and experience much pain.
-Instead patiently wait for God to deliver you and seek Him to help you.
-The key is to focus on the lesson and delight in the provider than escape from the difficult situation.
+Don’t doubt God during such times, or you will become confused and suffer much pain.
+Instead, patiently wait for God to deliver you and seek His help.
+The key is to focus on the lesson and find joy in the Provider rather than escaping the difficult situation.

-God is not just trying them but building up their faith that they would grow in their understanding and be better prepared for life.
-If I always provided for my children and made them dependent upon me, then they would not be prepared for life.
-They need to wean off the parents' provision and find that they themselves need to trust in the Lord.
-They have to go out on their own and get that job and face difficult and uncomfortable circumstances.
+God is not just testing them but building up their faith so they can grow in understanding and be better prepared for life.
+If I always provided for my children and made them reliant on me, they wouldn't be ready for life.
+They need to gradually become independent from their parents' support and learn to trust in the Lord.
+They have to go out on their own, find a job, and face difficult and uncomfortable situations.

-It is quite clear that God wanted to impart to them some special understanding of Him so that He brought these circumstances into their lives.
-God is sovereign and carefully works through all things to train up His people.
-What does the Lord say here that He was trying to help them know?
+It is clear that God wanted to give them a deeper understanding of Him, which is why He brought these circumstances into their lives.
+God is sovereign and carefully works through everything to train His people.
+What does the Lord say here about what He was trying to help them understand?

-It is essential that all of God's children understand the relationship between the physical and spiritual.
-Many major philosophies and religions have gone wrong by a wrong interpretation of the world in which they live.
-It is extremely hard for us to rightly understand life just by living in it.
-We need special understanding.
-This is more easily understood when we acknowledge there are spiritual principles.
+It is crucial for all of God’s children to understand the connection between the physical and spiritual realms.
+Many major philosophies and religions have gone astray due to misinterpretations of the world around them.
+It is very difficult to truly understand life just by living it; we need special insight.
+This becomes clearer when we recognize that spiritual principles exist.

 Notice how Moses was not saying that man did not need food.
 Man does need material things for his body to live.
-Each day we eat.
+Each day, we eat.
 All of us eat.
 Many in our society, however, have wrongly concluded that this is all we need.
-People say, "Everything depends on money."
+People say, “Everything depends on money.”
 This is another deluded perspective.
-If we accept this perspective, then we will greatly suffer due to this distorted view.
+If we accept this perspective, we will suffer greatly from this distorted view.
 One person offers food to the fertility goddess, while another uses cash to obtain carbon credits.
-If we just absorb the values around us without scrutinizing the scriptures, surely we will be of no good to the Master.
+If we just absorb the values around us without scrutinizing the scriptures, surely we will be of no use to the Master.
 We need understanding.

-The point is that if we only have a secular perspective, then we will never be able to rightly evaluate things.
-God said things about fertility in Deuteronomy 7 and 1 Samuel 1 to 2.
-He speaks about the place creation has in other places.
-We need further insight to think the right way and make right life decisions. environmentalism
+The point is that if we rely solely on a secular perspective, we will never be able to evaluate things correctly.
+God mentioned matters of fertility in Deuteronomy 7 and 1 Samuel 1-2, and He also speaks about the importance of creation elsewhere.
+We need deeper insight to think rightly and make good life decisions.

-So what is it that we are suppose to know that will help us live out proper lives?
-It is this truth here in Deuteronomy 8:3 that Jesus quoted and stands today to condemn secular living.
-Secular living states that everything operates around the material world.
-Even though the evidence of a spiritual world along with the physical world is so strong and getting stronger every day, man gets more and more stubborn resisting the fact of God's presence.
-Man has become so resolute that he forms his own religion.
-The old religion that has sabotaged most universities and societies is secular humanism.
+So, what is it that we are supposed to know that will help us live proper lives?
+It is this truth here in Deuteronomy 8:3 that Jesus quoted and that still stands today to condemn secular living.
+Secular living claims that everything revolves around the material world.
+Even though evidence of a spiritual world alongside the physical world is very strong and grows stronger every day, man becomes increasingly stubborn in resisting the reality of God’s presence.
+Man has become so determined that he forms his own religion.
+The old religion that has undermined most universities and societies is secular humanism.

-Environmentalism is just another of man's attempts to feel good about himself in a world where he does so much evil.
-It is another form for those in power to deceive people and collect tithes.
-It is not wrong to want to help Kenya replenish the tree population in the Rift valley but why do you do it.
+A more recent development is a continuation of this trend.
+How popular and influential it will become, only time will tell.
+Each person acts as their own god, describing their plight—like global warming—and sharing their solution—carbon offsets.
+Sin is when humans breathe or live; redemption is when we plant a tree in Kenya to offset the carbon dioxide we've generated.
+Environmentalism is just another way for humans to feel good about themselves in a world where they often commit many wrongs.
+It's another tool for those in power to deceive people and collect offerings.
+It’s not wrong to want to help Kenya restore its tree population in the Rift Valley, but why do you do it?
 What motivates you?
-If it is because of this faddish religion or unbiblical philosophy, then you have succumbed to a belief about redeeming the sin of your existence.
+If it’s driven by this trendy religion or unbiblical philosophy, then you’ve fallen for a false belief about redeeming the sin of your existence.

-God says that life can only be understood by recognizing that "man lives by everything that proceeds from the mouth of God."
-In other words, the spiritual and material worlds are both created and sustained by God.
-Even if we really faced global warming,6 we should use the scriptures to interpret our experiences.
-God says a lot about these matters and more.
+God says that life can only be understood by recognizing that “man lives by everything that proceeds from the mouth of God.”
+In other words, both the spiritual and material worlds are created and sustained by God.
+Even if we really faced global warming, we should use the scriptures to interpret our experiences.
+God speaks extensively about these issues and more.

 Applications

-We often want to understand things only in the context of what we see.
-Psychology is a clear example of this along with its more pronounced impact in our society: psychotherapy.
-I give this one example because it means the 'study of the soul' but rare is the psychologist that even believes in the soul.
-They are a false priesthood.
-But there is much warped knowledge around.
-It is an incomplete knowledge.
+We often want to understand things only within the scope of what we see.
+Psychology is a clear example of this, especially in its more pronounced impact on our society: psychotherapy.
+I mention this because it is called the ‘study of the soul,' yet few psychologists actually believe in the soul.
+They are a false priesthood, but there is much distorted knowledge around.
+It is incomplete knowledge.

-I am astonished how many people, even Christians, will give their money and life in the hands of people who professedly only live for the material things of the world.
-Even health.
-All these things we have are from God.
-Should we not repent of the secularism that has so impacted our minds and turn back to a sound perspective of the world.
-God wanted to give them a basic and sound perspective of life.
-We asked what a person would do if he was seriously ill, no one said what James tells us to do, "Ask the elders to come and anoint him with oil and pray."
+I am amazed at how many people, even Christians, will entrust their money and lives to those who claim to live only for material pursuits.
+Even health— everything we have is from God.
+Should we not repent of the secularism that has deeply affected our minds and return to a sound perspective of the world?
+God intended to give us a basic and solid view of life.
+When asked what a person would do if they were seriously ill, no one said what James instructs us to do—“Ask the elders to come and anoint him with oil and pray.”

 My point is not to be extreme.
 Does it sound like I am?
-Actually this just shows how extreme the world is.
-They are the ones that left God and His wisdom out.
-We are the ones that go about in our daily lives without consciously thinking about our relationship with God.
+Actually, this just shows how extreme the world is.
+They are the ones who left God and His wisdom out.
+We are the ones who go about our daily lives without consciously thinking about our relationship with God.
 The scriptures point us back to God.
-I expect soon that we will have a huge financial problem throughout the world.
+I expect that soon we will face a major financial crisis worldwide.
+The governments will try to reform themselves and act as saviors.
+They are more interested in power than in helping others.

 Application

-When we look at these verses, we might be a little surprised by God's great desire to bless His people.
+When we examine these verses, we might feel a bit surprised by God’s strong desire to bless His people.

 “For the LORD your God is bringing you into a good land, a land of brooks of water, of fountains and springs, flowing forth in valleys and hills; a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive oil and honey; a land where you shall eat food without scarcity, in which you shall not lack anything; a land whose stones are iron, and out of whose hills you can dig copper.”
 (Deuteronomy 8:7-9).

-You can bad mouth God if you want, but you are taking a totally wrong turn in life when you do.
-If you or I conclude at any point in our lives under His covenant that He has lost His love for us or that we could find a better love or care for our lives other than in His commands, we are quite mistaken.
-Did you see where the Lord was leading His people?
-A beautiful land.
-Full of natural resources and ability to harvest rich crops.
+You can criticize God if you want, but you're heading in the wrong direction in life when you do.
+If you or I ever decide, under His covenant, that He has lost His love for us or that we can find better love or care elsewhere than in His commands, we are mistaken.
+Did you notice where the Lord was leading His people?
+A beautiful land, full of natural resources and the ability to harvest abundant crops.

-When people are satisfied, they are reminded of God's good ways towards them and give thanks to the Lord.
-God uses these blessings to foster a deeper admiration for God.
-This is true today too, but many people do not give sincere thanks even for their food not to mention the many other good things that they have.
-They might say thanks but are not very conscious of God's part or appreciative of His provision
+When people feel satisfied, they are reminded of God’s good ways toward them and give thanks to the Lord.
+God uses these blessings to deepen their admiration for Him.
+This remains true today, but many people do not sincerely thank God, not even for their food, let alone for the many other good things they have.
+They might say thank you, but they are not very aware of God’s role or truly appreciative of His provision.
+This is where the important lesson of Deuteronomy 8 comes in.
+God explains in Deuteronomy 8:10 that when they eat and are satisfied, that satisfaction and delight should lead people to bless God.
+Our experiences should foster appreciation, which in turn encourages further obedience.

-Of course, if we forget or somehow do not fully appreciate God's blessing in our lives, then we will not be appreciative and will not find a pleasant teaching experience.
-The Lord speaks of this too.
+Of course, if we forget or fail to fully appreciate God’s blessing in our lives, we will lack gratitude and won't have a positive learning experience.
+The Lord speaks about this too.

 Don’t forget!

-If God uses blessings to refresh our hearts of His goodness, what happens if one no longer connects his blessings with God?
-Do you have a computer?
-Do you really thank God for it and sense a stream of appreciation building up in your heart because of it?
-I regular meet people who have little or no resources.
-Like one pastor I will soon visit in India whose motherboard died.
-They live on $30 a month.
-Or what about the other pastor I just visited in Nigeria who asks me to find a used laptop for him.
-He has no resources to secure one on his own.
+If God uses blessings to refresh our hearts with His goodness, what happens if someone no longer connects his blessings to God?
+Do you own a computer?
+Do you truly thank God for it and feel a stream of gratitude building inside you because of it?
+I regularly meet people who have little or no resources.
+For example, I will soon visit a pastor in India whose motherboard has died, and they live on just $30 a month.
+Or there’s another pastor I recently visited in Nigeria who asked me to find a used laptop for him because he has no resources to get one on his own.

-We can safely conclude from these verses that if we are no longer appreciative of God's provisions from our homes to our transport to our household machines to our food, then we have already started to backslide.
-We need to be thankful and not just say thanks, though that is a good beginning.
-This turning away from God is exactly what this passage warns us of, especially those in a materialistic age.
+We can safely conclude from these verses that if we are no longer grateful for God’s provisions—from our homes to our transportation, from our household appliances to our food—we have already started to backslide.
+We need to be thankful and not just say thanks, although that’s a good start.
+This turning away from God is exactly what this passage warns us about, especially in a materialistic age.

 The process is somewhat highlighted here.
 God’s people are first warned.
 They are not to forget the Lord their God.
 When you see yourself excusing yourself for your lack of appreciation, you have reached this dangerous point of turning away from the Lord.
 Let’s see how it works within this context.

-The verses go on and explain how this works out in our busy lives.
-Good things are suppose to remind us of God's goodness to us and cause us to draw closer to Him and obey Him.
-But at a certain point, something other than thankfulness enters our minds, maybe just a slight callousness or focus on the way we earned something.
-The scriptures clearly articulate this process.
-If we are not careful, these good things that inundate our lives will make us not only full and satisfied but proud.
-Pride leads to spiritual amnesia.
-Pride leads us to forget the many great things God has done for us.
-Self-sufficiency is a delusion and a mockery of God who so kindly provides for us.
+The verses continue and explain how this manifests in our busy lives.
+Good things are meant to remind us of God’s goodness and to draw us closer to Him and encourage obedience.
+But at some point, something other than thankfulness takes hold in our minds—perhaps a slight callousness or a focus on how we earned something.
+The scriptures clearly describe this process.
+If we're not careful, these blessings that fill our lives can make us not only feel full and satisfied but also proud.
+Pride leads to spiritual forgetfulness.
+It causes us to forget the many great things God has done for us.
+Self-sufficiency is an illusion and a mockery of God, who so kindly provides for us.

-In the case of the Israelites, their fathers crossed over out of Egypt.
-Probably many of them were still bilingual and still knew Egyptian.
-These people more than others should know that God was very good to them.
+In the case of the Israelites, their fathers crossed out of Egypt.
+Probably many of them were still bilingual and knew Egyptian.
+These people, more than others, should recognize that God was very good to them.
 He rescued them from slavery.
-They should remember these things but when things go well, we are susceptible to forgetfulness.
-We forget those who helped us get to that place.
+They should remember these events, but when things go well, we are prone to forgetfulness.
+We forget those who helped us reach that point.
 This list includes our parents, governments, friends, teachers, and always God.
+In verse 15, the story of God’s incredible goodness to the Israelites is further highlighted.

 “He led you through the great and terrible wilderness, with its fiery serpents and scorpions and thirsty ground where there was no water; He brought water for you out of the rock of flint.
 “In the wilderness He fed you manna which your fathers did not know, that He might humble you and that He might test you, to do good for you in the end” (Deuteronomy 8:15-16).

-We already mentioned the ever-wear clothes and sandals and even the manna, but equally important is the protection from fiery serpents, scorpions and thirst.
-The Lord brought water to them out of the rock of flint.
+We already mentioned the clothes and sandals that don’t wear out, even the manna, but equally important is the protection from fiery serpents, scorpions, and thirst.
+The Lord brought water to them from the rock of flint.
 Flint is a very hard substance.
 How can water come out of it?
 It did.
 Again, it is a special way that the Lord provided for them to build up their faith.
-These great and marvelous things unfortunately do not always build up our faith.
+These great and marvelous things, unfortunately, do not always strengthen our faith.

 Summary

-It is critical that we understand life's experiences.
-This is the point of bringing us through such experiences.
-If we go through them and do not meditate on God's goodness or just forget about them in the busyness of life, what good is it?
-We instead are to deepen our intimacy with the Lord by remembering how He has wonderfully worked in our past and makes wonderful plans for us in the days ahead.
-Everything that we go through is to give us a greater understanding of God's ways to build up our relationship with Him and further obey Him.
+It is essential that we understand life’s experiences.
+That is the purpose of bringing us through such experiences.
+If we go through them without reflecting on God’s goodness or simply forget about them amid the busyness of life, what benefit is there?
+Instead, we should deepen our relationship with the Lord by remembering how He has wonderfully worked in our past and continues to make wonderful plans for us in the future.
+Everything we go through is meant to give us a greater understanding of God’s ways, strengthen our relationship with Him, and help us obey Him more fully.

 Next -> See how we should respond to God’s work in our lives.